 The Dalhousie LRT Station is located adjacent to the community of Varsity in the median of Crowchild Trail NW, east of 53 Street NW.
 The transit station area, west of Crowchild Trail NW is within the Plan Area, while the east portion is beyond the Plan boundary.
+It is envisioned to provide diverse housing types and choices for residents of different ages and lifestyles.

-- a.
-Development should provide convenient and direct pedestrian and cyclist access to the LRT station. - b.
+- Development should provide convenient and direct pedestrian and cyclist access to the LRT station. - b.
 Buildings in the Transition Zone should step back at or below the fourth storey. - c.
 Development within the Core Zone should implement recommended 5A Mobility Network enhancements and improve active modes mobility connections to Dalhousie LRT Station. - d.
 Where new development within a Core Zone is located adjacent to or separated by a lane or street from Low or Low-Modified building scales, it should have a maximum street wall height of four storeys. - e.
 New development located between 53 Street NW and Varsity Estates Link NW is strongly encouraged to front both streets.
-Development should consider: - i. consolidation of parcels into larger lots; - ii. the construction of internal lanes; - iii. shared parking entrances to minimize pedestrian and vehicular conflict; and, - iv. streetscape improvements along 53 Street NW such as sidewalks. - New multi-unit development located along Vienna Drive NW should provide at-grade units that front the street.
+Development should consider: - i. consolidation of parcels into larger lots; - ii. the construction of internal lanes; - iii. shared parking entrances to minimize pedestrian and vehicular conflict; and, - iv. streetscape improvements along 53 Street NW such as sidewalks. - f.
+New multi-residential development located along Vienna Drive NW should provide at-grade units that front the street.

-Figure 11: Dalhousie Station Area
+Figure 13: Dalhousie Station Area

-Dalhousie Transition Zone
+- Dalhousie Core Zone - Dalhousie Transition Zone